Problems Caused by Vascular Rings

 A chest X-ray is often performed as a part of the initial evaluation, and if the aortic arch appears to be right-sided, a vascular ring should be suspected.
 The identification of the side of the aortic arch on the plain chest X-ray, though, may be difficult in some children, particularly infants.

 Patients with swallowing difficulties should undergo a barium swallow as part of the initial evaluation.
-This will typically demonstrate abnormal compression of the middle part of the esophagus characteristic for a vascular ring.
+This will typically show abnormal compression of the middle part of the esophagus characteristic for a vascular ring.

-A barium study demonstrating classic features of a vascular ring, coupled with a chest X-ray showing a right-sided aortic arch is generally all that is necessary to proceed with operation.
+A barium study that shows classic features of a vascular ring, along with a chest X-ray showing a right-sided aortic arch is generally all that is necessary to proceed with operation.

 A chest CT or MRI will often be ordered to show the relationship of the vessels, the trachea and the esophagus.